-Applications for the upcoming 2019‐2020 Class will be accepted through January 15, 2019.
-To apply for the program or learn more about the requirements, please visit www.aagen.org.
+Applications for the upcoming 2023‐2024 Class will be accepted through February 28, 2023.
+To apply for the program or learn more about the requirements, please visit HERE

 All eligible individuals are encouraged to apply.
-The program is open to government or non-government executive professionals (GS‐14 equivalent level or higher) with at least one year (GS-15) or five years (GS-14) of supervisory experience.
+The program is open to government GS-14 (with 3 years of management/supervisory experience) & GS-15 (with 1 year of supervisory experience) or non-government executive professionals with at least 3 years of supervisory experience.
 Current federal government employees and professionals from outside the federal government may apply.

-A selection panel consisting of executive members of AAGEN, WHIAAPI and OPM will review all qualified applications and select highly motivated applicants for the class commencing in April 2019.
-The next class will commence in April 2019 and the program will continue through May 2020.
-AAGEN will select up to twenty‐four candidates for the class, up to four of whom will be selected from applicants outside the federal government.
+A selection panel consisting of executive members of AAGEN, WHIAAPI and OPM will review all qualified applications and select highly motivated applicants for the class commencing in April 2023.
+The program will continue through May 2024.
+AAGEN will select up to twenty candidates for the class.

-The program will be offered at no tuition to the selected candidates and their respective organizations, although the selected candidates are expected to commit time to the program.
-Selected candidate must be a regular member of AAGEN at program selection and for the duration of the program period.
-Successful candidates must obtain permission from their organization to participate and an agreement from their organization to cover any time spent on the program and travel‐related costs.
-The training will be conducted in the Washington, DC metro area and the one‐on‐one mentoring session with an SES mentor will be scheduled by the candidate and their assigned mentor.
+The program will be offered at a nominal tuition cost for administration costs to the selected candidates and their respective organizations, and the selected candidates are expected to commit time to the program.
+Selected candidates must be a regular member of AAGEN at program selection and for the duration of the program period.
+Successful candidates must obtain permission from their organization to participate and an agreement from their organization to cover any time spent on the program, administrative and training materials costs, and travel‐related costs as well as provide a developmental rotation for the candidate to obtain a 90-120 day SES detail assignment.
+The training will be conducted in Washington DC.
+The one‐on‐one mentoring session with an SES mentor will be scheduled by the candidate and their assigned mentor.